tier4/AutowareArchitectureProposal.iv/sensing/preprocessor/pointcloud/pointcloud_preprocessor/docs/distortion-corrector.md

 The offset equation is given by
 $ TimeOffset = (55.296 \mu s _SequenceIndex) + (2.304 \mu s_ DataPointIndex) $

-To valculate the exact point time, add the TimeOffset to the timestamp.
+To calculate the exact point time, add the TimeOffset to the timestamp.
 $ ExactPointTime = TimeStamp + TimeOffset $

 ![distortion corrector figure](./image/distortion_corrector.jpg)